-Gold Has Been on Tear All Year
+Gold Has Been on A Tear All Year

-Gold Has Been on Tear All Year by Rory – The Daily Coin
+Gold Has Been on A Tear All Year by Rory – The Daily Coin

 The way gold has been moving the past few weeks it’s easy to overlook the 11% growth it is enjoying during 2017.
 As we move towards year end we see gold has been flat while suffering attack after attack from the banking cabal.
 The charts over the past ten trading days we have these massive waterfalls that are intended to frighten traders.
 A few years ago this worked like a charm, today, not so much.

-While these waterfalls make the chart look horrific if you look just past, and I do mean just past, where the attack ends you will see a reversal.
+While these waterfalls make the chart look horrific if you look just past where the attack ends you will see a reversal.
 Not just a reversal but over the past ten days close to a 100% reversal.
 This shows just how the “strong hands” are not letting go and not being shaken at all from their stance.
 The word is out – gold is where it’s at and physical gold is really where it’s at.

 We have one more Federal Reserve meeting scheduled for the second week of December.
 We can only hope Fed Chairman Janet Yellen aka Mother Felon does her thing and raises the Fed Rate by another 0.25% – 0.50%.
 If this happens we expect a similar reaction as has happened in January 2016 and January 2017.